oracle-livelabs/oci/oci-stack-monitoring-fundamentals/together/together.md

 Overall, you have learned how:
 * Stack Monitoring enables you to monitor the overall health of your applications and their underlying stack including servers, databases, and hosts.
 * Enterprise Summary can be used to immediately assess status and performance across each application stack tier, and its interactive design enables dynamic changes to any performance charts.
-* Resource homepages provide you with a curated view of the health and performance of resources through charts, tables, and Stack View.
+* Resource home pages provide you with a curated view of the health and performance of resources through charts, tables, and Stack View.
 * Stack Monitoring can automatically provide an application topology automatically when discovering applications.
 	- The associations between resources further enables easy navigation up and down the application stack to ease and speed up the triaging and remediation of application performance issues.
-* And finally, the Stack View provides the ability to research the health and performance of the entire application stack from a single page to reduced incident times.
+* And finally, the Stack View provides the ability to research the health and performance of the entire application stack from a single page to reduce incident times.

 For more information and full range of capabilities of the Stack Monitoring solution, view the **[Stack Monitoring](https://docs.oracle.com/en-us/iaas/stack-monitoring/index.html)** Documentation.